IEYT/Rarest-Minecraft-Ores-in-1.21/ideas.md

-# write below with at least one line of space between each idea.
+# Write below with at least one line of space between each idea.